Blog Post

 Provide different ways for visitors to absorb your information.
 Help their experience and your search engine rank.

-Embed related videos into blog posts to benefit rank.
-Video will be at the top of results for certain searches when Google deems them useful.
+Embed related videos in blog posts to boost your rankings.
+Video will appear at the top of search results for certain searches when Google deems it useful.

 Video can be pretty daunting.
 The only way to learn is to do it.